hohmannr/bubblified/README.md

 }
 ```

-Use the provided `bubblify` function to build custom colored bubble segments
+Use the provided `bubblify` function to build custom colored bubble segments.

 ```
 foo () {